-Now, before we get into the full breakdown of how you can watch 'Britannia Hospital' right now, here are some specifics about the EMI Films comedy flick.
+Now, before we get into the essentials of how you can watch 'Britannia Hospital' right now, here are some notable highlights about the EMI Films comedy flick.
 Britannia Hospital starring Graham Crowden, Leonard Rossiter, Malcolm McDowell, Joan Plowright has a R rating, a runtime of about 1 hr 56 min.
 The release date of the movie is November 3rd, 1982.
-The movie received a user score of 63/100 on TMDb, which is informed by reviews from 66 platform users.
+The movie received a user score of 63/100 on TMDb, which is derived from reviews from 66 registered users.

-Need a fast recap before watching?
+Looking for a quick synopsis?
 Here's the plot: "Britannia Hospital, an esteemed English institution, is marking its gala anniversary with a visit by the Queen Mother herself.
 But when investigative reporter Mick Travis arrives to cover the celebration, he finds the hospital under siege by striking workers, ruthless unions, violent demonstrators, racist aristocrats, an African cannibal dictator, and sinister human experiments."

-Planning to watch 'Britannia Hospital' from the comfort of your living room?
-Tracking down a streaming service to buy, rent, download, or view the Lindsay Anderson-directed movie via subscription can be confusing, so we here at Moviefone want to do right by you.
+About to dive into 'Britannia Hospital' on any device you have handy?
+Discovering a streaming service to buy, rent, download, or view the Lindsay Anderson-directed movie via subscription can be difficult, so we here at Moviefone want to do the work for you.

 'Britannia Hospital' Release Dates